JeSmyrna/SoftRes-Helper/README.md

 - It checks if player is not yet in the Sheet and you can choose what to put in (item 1, item 2, nothing)
   Note: "Nothing" is for players who don't want anything or have reserved a mount.
         So the tool wont ask you to add this character everytime.
+        Tool will ask you if this char/player has changed their mind about SR+ anything
 - Checks if players reserved same item to not loose their SR+
 - Asks you to give it a date (recommended) to name the new column entry
 - It checks after this the lootlog to see if anyone has got their SR+